psf/the-invisibles/content/english/episodes/ep-9.md

   title: "Tamara Atanasoska"
   image: "/images/tamara_atanasoska.jpeg"
   description: "
-Tamara is an open-source contributor and maintainer, a software engineer at :probabl. and a CompLing/NLP researcher.
+Tamara is an open-source contributor and maintainer, a software engineer, and a CompLing/NLP researcher.
 Her expertise spans software engineering, ML/NLP, and areas including fair and responsible AI.

 She is a leader with proven track record of mentoring and fostering a culture of innovation and continuous improvement.